-By searching in Google, I didn’t find any detailed suggestions about how to avoid the producing and shipping delay caused by CNY, and most of them are telling you to produce and ship earlier, without any specific date or deadline.
+By searching on Google, I didn’t find any detailed suggestions about how to avoid the producing and shipping delay caused by CNY, and most of them are telling you to produce and ship earlier, without any specific date or deadline.

-1. Prepare Your Order 30-45 Days before CNY
+1. Prepare your order 30-45 days before CNY

 Another situation is that some factories are super busy in the last month before CNY.
 Because they have lots of customers, and all of them want products shipped out before CNY holiday.
 So in this case, you may have to prepare your order 30-45 days in advance.

-If you only import small quantity products from China (or you are doing small business), and your orders need less than 7 days for producing, then I can tell you that CNY won’t influence your business much.
-You only need to know supplier’s and forwarder’s holiday schedule 15-20 days before CNY.
+If you only import small quantity products from China (or you are doing small business), and your orders need less than 7 days for production, then I can tell you that CNY won’t influence your business much.
+You only need to know the supplier’s and forwarder’s holiday schedule 15-20 days before CNY.

-3. Watch out the Latest Time for Shipping Your Cargo
+3. Watch out the latest time for shipping your cargo

 1 week ahead of CNY is the busy time for forwarders, as all the importers are eager to ship goods out before CNY.
 So the shipping fee is higher than usual.
 The forwarders will be back to work around 1 week after CNY, and their first working week is super busy as well.
 Because they have to ship out the cargoes which have been detained in China during CNY holiday.